fbonalair/traefik-crowdsec-bouncer/README.md

 * `CROWDSEC_BOUNCER_LOG_LEVEL`          - Minimum log level for bouncer.
 Expected value [zerolog levels](https://pkg.go.dev/github.com/rs/zerolog#readme-leveled-logging).
 Default to 1
 * `CROWDSEC_BOUNCER_BAN_RESPONSE_CODE`  - HTTP code to respond in case of ban.
 Default to 403
 * `CROWDSEC_BOUNCER_BAN_RESPONSE_MSG`   - HTTP body as message to respond in case of ban.
 Default to Forbidden
+* `CROWDSEC_BOUNCER_ENABLE_LOCAL_CACHE` - Configure the use of a local cache in memory.
+Default to false
+* `CROWDSEC_DEFAULT_CACHE_DURATION`     - Configure default duration of the cached data.
+Default to "4h00m00s"
+crowdsecDefaultCacheDuration
 * `PORT`                                - Change listening port of web server.
 Default listen on 8080
 * `GIN_MODE`                            - By default, run app in "debug" mode.
 Set it to "release" in production
 * `TRUSTED_PROXIES`                     - List of trusted proxies IP addresses in CIDR format, delimited by ','.
 Default of 0.0.0.0/0 should be fine for most use cases, but you HAVE to add them directly in traefik.